-A Jane-of-all-Trades, Nutschell’s interests include photography, traveling, sketching, playing the guitar and drums, playing basketball, badminton, billiards, and singing in the shower.
-She also practices the Filipino martial art of Escrima, and bakes yummy desserts.
+A Jane-of-all-Trades, Nutschell’s interests include photography, traveling, sketching, playing the guitar, ukulele, and drums, playing basketball, badminton, billiards and singing in the shower.
+She can be a toughie as shown by her current ranking as a Black Belt in the Filipino martial art of Eskrima.
+But mostly, Nutschell is a softie who enjoys watching funny cat videos and baking yummy desserts.

 Born and raised in Hollywood, Angie was always destined for some kind of "Stardom.”